Research Directions

 Additional Research Interests

-The group’s main focus lies on long-term memory, navigation and the hippocampal system.
-However, as PI I hold additional research interests, such as prefrontal executive control (specifically of memory recall), reinforcement learning, central pattern generators (vertebrate and invertebrate), cognitive or neuro-robotics, consciousness, and large scale brain models (à la Spaun).
+The group’s main focus remains long-term memory, navigation and the hippocampal system.
+However, as PI I hold additional research interests, such as prefrontal executive control (specifically of memory recall), reinforcement learning, central pattern generators (vertebrate and invertebrate), cognitive or neuro-robotics (see above), consciousness, AI, and large scale brain models (à la Spaun).
 There is room to work on these topics or other interesting computational projects.
-For instance, the Neural Compuation Group won 2nd place in the 2025 Algonauts challange with a comparatively lightweight transformer architecture for predicting fMRI signals in response to multimodal video signals, narrowly missing 1st place.
+For instance, the Neural Compuation Group won 2nd place in the 2025 Algonauts challange with a comparatively lightweight transformer architecture for predicting fMRI signals in response to multimodal video signals, narrowly missing 1st place, only behind Meta AI.

 -